PCMDI/pcmdi.github.io/CMIP6/Guide/modelers.md

  sections [5](#5-model-output-requirements), [6](#6-software-for-preparingchecking-output),
  and [7](#7-archivingpublishing-output) below)

 * Correct published data when errors are discovered.
-This should be performed using the -now in production- errata service.
-When an error is discovered by any party of the ESGF community, the data managers can use one of the clients put at their disposal to clearly and concisely depict the issue and through the PID integration, include all the datasets/files affected.
+This should be performed using the **[ES-DOC Errata Service][ErrataService]**.
-    * **[Command Line Client][errataCLC]**: Data managers can register new errata information through the ES-DOC errata command line client, available for download through pip and github.
+When an error is discovered by any party of the ESGF community, the data managers can use **[the webforms][errataForms]** put at their disposal to clearly and concisely depict the issue.
+Through the PID integration, the errata service includes all the datasets/files affected when listed properly.
-    * **[Errata-forms][errataForms]**: Another, easier, more user-friendly way of interacting with the ES-DOC errata service.
+Data managers can aslo register errata using the **[ES-DOC Errata Command Line Client][errataCLC]** if they wish to do so.
-    * **[Errata Clients Documentation][errataDocumentation]**: This is the documentation hub where all answers about how to interact with the errata server lie.
+Further information about the service is available in the **[Errata Clients Documentation][errataDocumentation]**.

 ## 2. Experiment design
 The CMIP6 protocol and experiments are described in a [special issue][GMDSpecialIssue]